scottglenblanch/modularize-terminal-commands/README.md

 * linkToHomeBin <file name>: Hard links file to ~/bin
 * linkFilesInPwdToHomeBin: Hard links all file in current directory to ~/bin
 * linkToAliases <file name>: Will take file name and hard link to ~/aliases.
 Aliases in that file are available when the terminal is restarted
 * initShell: command ran from either ~/.bashrc or ~/.zshrc.
-To run it you need to do run code
+To run it you need run code

   ```source ~/bin/initShell```
 * initAliases: used by initShell to attach all aliases from files in ~/aliases